Ensembl/WiggleTools/README.md

 * shiftPos

-Returns the iterator given with start and end positions shifted by an integer value.
+Returns the iterator given with start and end positions shifted downwards by a specified value.
+Note the given value must be non-negative, as default behavior is to shift coordinates toward zero.

 ```
 wiggletools shiftPos 10 test/fixedStep.bw